nishatjahan62/library-management-sql/README.md

 # 📚 Library Management SQL

-A hands-on PostgreSQL project for building and querying a fully structured library management system — covering everything from schema design to advanced filtering and functions.
+A hands-on raw SQL PostgreSQL project for building and querying a fully structured library management system — covering everything from schema design to advanced filtering and functions.

 ---